Email Designer Guide

 To add a component to the canvas, click the plus (+) button or the Insert into Canvas button.
 It will get inserted below the currently seleted element.
 If a columns or container is selected, it will be placed below the last element in the parent.
 If the component itself is a column or row, it will be placed below the currently selected container or row.

-Create Custom COMPONENTS
+Create Custom Components

 To save a selection from your project as a component, first select it on the canvas, then go to the Components Section.